 And yet, God continues.
 In verse 5 he tells them, “‘I am against you,’ declares the Lord Almighty.
 ‘I will lift your skirts over your face.
 I will show the nations your nakedness and the kingdoms your shame.'”
 God is not playing around here.
 This isn’t a rated-G God.
 This is the God of Abraham, Isaac and Jacob, executing justice in an equal and appropriate measure to a people who’d shown no concern for human life over a long period of time.

 And that is how I feel I need to finish.
 Despite what I’ve read in atheistic best-sellers and been told face-to-face by people who have a hard time with the ‘Old Testament God,’ the consistent God of the Bible is not obsessively vindictive, hot tempered, or bloodthirsty for war.
 He is not a moral monster.
 When you get into the contextual world behind the hard-to-accept stories of mass genocide, you will see that God is bent on justice–be it in Noah’s day or with Canaan or Nineveh.
 When you understand this, you have a better chance of understanding God’s reasons, which are just.

-Space does not permit a fuller treatment of all that happened in Genesis 6 or Joshua 9 but I can speak here for Nahum 3 in that Assyria had been wicked for a long time.
+Space does not permit a fuller treatment of all that occurs in Genesis 6 or Joshua 9, but I can speak here for Nahum 3 in that Assyria acted wickedly for a long time.
 Through Jonah’s preaching, God had already shown them grace and had accepted their short-term repentance.
 He was patient.
 He is always patient and slow to anger.
 To go back to my previous illustration, it’s like sometimes he allows the guy to ding 20 cars with no repercussion.
 But when he does act, the justice is equal to the crime.
 And if the sin is offensive to the eyes and ears, expect the judgment to be.